wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.1.4 =
+* Fixed registered users not appearing in live traffic.
+* Fixed temp file deletion bug that caused warnings and loops.
+* Fixed issue that caused warning about WORDFENCE_VERSION
+* Fixed Wordfence admin area not working under SSL
+* Fixed bug that caused IP addresses of clients to be misinterpreted if there are multiple addresses from chained proxies.
+* Now stripping port numbers from IP's which we weren't doing before.
+* Added check for validity of IP's and report fatal error if it fails because this could lock users out.
+* Improved error reporting including fixing an out of memory error when a specific error condition arose in wfConfig::set()
+* Changed order of tmp dirs to be wordfence/lib protected dir first and then system temp dir.
+Added uploads as tmp dir for last resort.
+* Malware URL's are now marked in red in alerts so it's obvious what the offending URL in a file is.

 = 2.1.3 =
 * Added fix for hosts that have max_allowed_packet set too small.
 We will write a temp file to disk instead if possible.
 * Increased size of status column to 1000 chars